 Whenever we inquire into the state of commerce in the East, we find that the Native Princes have, from the earliest times, been prone to lay some branch or other of it under a system of monopoly.
 In giving an account of the Tobacco-trade of Ceylon, I shall have to treat of one of those systems, which has, for a number of years, been strictly pursued by the Raja of Travancore upon the sale and consumption of that commodity in his territory.
 The prosperity of the Peninsula of Jaffnapatam, situated at the northernmost extremity of the island, depends chiefly upon the cultivation and sale of tobacco, of a quality peculiar to that soil, and prepared in a particular manner for chewing.
 The same kind of that article is not supplied by any other part of India; and the natives of Travancore are so much attached to it, that the Raja derives considerable sums by farming the exclusive privilege of selling that tobacco; or, more frequently, by the Raja himself exclusively importing that commodity into his dominions, and selling it to the retailers at a very advanced price.
-Some parts of the soil of the Jaffna district are better adapted than others to produce that particular kind of tobacco, which is no where else to be obtained.
-The sale of it is confined to the markets of Travancore and Sumatra, besides the consumption of the island, or rather that of Point de Galle; for it is only there that the natives are in the habit of using much of it.
-Travancore takes annually 3,000, Sumatra 1,500, and Point de Galle 350 candies; each candy being of the wight of 500 lbs.
-English.
-When the Dutch had possession of Ceylon, their Government assisted the monopoly of the Raja; and were favoured by him, in return, in their contracts for the pepper required in making up their cinnamon investments; the former being wanted in large quantities, to preserve the cinnamon in the voyage home.
-Some emoluments were derived, both by the Government, and personally by the chief and other public servants employed under the Dutch at Jaffnapatam, from duties levied on the exportation of tobacco; but in the regulations and orders respecting that branch of revenue much mystery prevailed.
+Some parts of the soil of the Jaffna

-During the early part of the possession of Ceylon by the English, several merchants succeeded in introducing into the Travancore country a considerable quantity of tobacco, in addition to what the agents of the Raja imported; and their profits were large in proportion to the risks they were exposed to : but the vigorous measures adopted by that prince, aided by the servants of the Madras Government, effectually checked the further progress of those speculations, and the monopoly was strictly enforced.
+During the early part of the possession of Ceylon by the English, several merchants succeeded in introducing into the Travancore country a considerable quantity of tobacco, in addition to what the agents of the Raja imported; and their profits were large in proportion to the risks they were exposed to: but the vigorous measures adopted by that prince, aided by the servants of the Madras Government, effectually checked the further progress of those speculations, and the monopoly was strictly enforced.

-The purchase of tobacco in Jaffnapatam, both for Travancore and for Sumatra, was effected with gold, and mostly in Porto-Novo pagodas, being about eighteen percent. less in value than the starpagoda.
+The purchase of tobacco in Jaffnapatam, both for Travancore and for Sumatra, was effected with gold, and mostly in Porto-Novo pagodas, being about eighteen per cent. less in value than the star-pagoda.
 The amount of gold thus flowing into Jaffnapatam was annually from 125 to 140,000 Porto-Novo pagodas.
-Neither Travancore nor Sumatra have commodities, that can find a ready market in that part of Ceylon : gold, consequently, was the best article to take there.
+Neither Travancore nor Sumatra have commodities, that can find a ready market in that part of Ceylon: gold, consequently, was the best article to take there.
 This gold did not, by any means, remain in that province; nor was much of it dispersed through the island.
-Jaffnapatam requires a large supply of grain, and some cloth, from the Coromandel coast: and the chief and best return for it was the gold received from Travancore and Sumatra.
+Jaffnapatam requires a large supply of grain, and some cloth, from the Coromandel coast; and the chief and best return for it was the gold received from Travancore and Sumatra.
 The agents of the Raja and the Sumatra merchants arrive at Jaffnapatam in July, August, and September; and go back with their tobacco in January, February, and March, when the importation of rice and coarse cloth is also carried on there; and the gold imported is taken to the Coromandel coast, after having been in circulation, in the Jaffna market, for six or seven months, during the most busy part of the year.